btrask/stronglink/SUBSTANCE.md

 This document is intended to provide _substance_ guidelines, as opposed to _style_ guidelines frequently proposed and debated elsewhere.
 Every guideline herein should have some intuitive (if not provable) rationale for how it improves code quality (mainly by making code less error-prone or more secure).
 Conversely, I will not tell you where to put your braces.

+These techniques are intended to be widely applicable, but probably aren't relevant to game engines (where security basically doesn't matter) or hard real-time/safety-critical control software (where you might ban all dynamic allocation and unverifiable loop bounds...).

 This article is written for experienced programmers, although not necessarily experienced in C. Familiarity with C is assumed.
 This article is _not_ about C++ (which I'm not at all qualified to write about).

 If you're interested in learning C, Zed Shaw's [Learn C the Hard Way](http://c.learncodethehardway.org/book/) is probably very good, although I've only read a few parts.